Robotics-Mechatronics-UMA/dataset_extract_sequence/README.md

 In the case of `extract_file`, you have to create a .txt file to store the information about the extraction in the right format (see [Extraction format](https://github.com/davdmc/extract_sequence#extraction-format) or [extraction_format.txt](https://github.com/davdmc/extract_sequence/blob/master/extraction_format.txt)).
 There is an example in the file `test_sequence.txt`:

     python extract_file.py -f test_file.txt

+Both extracts have a sequencing options.
+This options allows to create a correspondence file between the extracted timestamps and a continuous sequence number in order to index consecutive data.

+For the output folder, if the folder is a subdirectory, the intermediate subdorectories must be created by the user.

 ## Single extraction options